Aquilegia shockleyi: Taxonomy

 The species was first described and given its binomial name Aquilegia shockleyi in 1905 by the Canadian-American botanist Alice Eastwood within the Bulletin of the Torrey Botanical Club.
 Eastwood described the species from William H. Shockley's specimen no. 504, which he had collected at the type locality of Soda Spring Canyon in Esmeralda County, Nevada, in July 1888.

 In his 1918 overview of North American Aquilegia, the American botanist Edwin Blake Payson constrained A. shockleyi as only describing plants from the Soda Springs Canyon.
 He also described two subspecies of Aquilegia formosa to contain similar Nevada plants collected by the American botanist Marcus E. Jones.
 Payson described A. formosa subsp. dissecta from a single specimen, which had been collected from the Meadow Valley Wash.
 He described A. formosa subsp. caelifax from specimens collected on Comet Peak.

 The American botanist Philip A. Munz described what he held to be a new species named Aquilegia mohavensis in 1938.
 At the same time, he reevaluated Payson's A. formosa subsp. caelifax, initially renaming as the variety A. formosa var. caelifax.
 In his 1946 review of Aquilegia, Munz treated both dissecta and caelifax as taxonomic synonyms for A. shockleyi, broadening the species to encompass additional Nevada collections.
 Munz, treating A. shockleyi as an "entity with a very natural range, and as distinct from A. formosa as are many of the other [Aquilegia] species from each other", also considered his A. mohavensis a synonym for A. shockleyi.

 The synonymizations by Munz are accepted by the Royal Botanic Gardens, Kew's Plants of the World Online (POWO), which accepts A. shockleyi as a species.
 They were also accepted by the Flora of North America, which the United States Forest Service follows in its acceptance of A. shockleyi.
 The American botanist and gardener Robert Nold likewise accepted A. shockleyi in his 2003 overview of the genus.
 A. shockleyi is treated as a synonym for A. formosa by the University of Texas at Austin's Lady Bird Johnson Wildflower Center.
-A. shockleyi was not accepted by the 1993 edition of the The Jepson Manual but is presently accepted by its successor, the Jepson eFlora of the University of California, Berkeley's Jepson Herbarium.
+A. shockleyi was not accepted by the 1993 edition of The Jepson Manual but is presently accepted by its successor, the Jepson eFlora of the University of California, Berkeley's Jepson Herbarium.